OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 Rule 3 is local.
 This means Rule 1 and 2 would run on remote machines while Rule 3 is executed on local machine.

-## Executing Makeflow script

-To run fibonacci.makeflow on OSG Connect, type

-     $ makeflow -T condor fibonacci.makeflow
-         Total rules: 3
-     Starting execution of workflow: fibonacci.makeflow.
-     fibonacci.bash 20 > fib.20.out
-     fibonacci.bash 10 > fib.10.out
-     paste fib.10.out fib.20.out > fib.out
-     nothing left to do.

-The argument `-T condor` submits jobs to the condor batch system.
-The last line `nothing left to do` means the workflow is completed.

 ## Executing Makeflow script as a local condor job.

 Now we want to run the Makeflow script on OSG Connect which intiates a master process that takes control of handling the jobs.
-It is a good idea to run the master process in the detached mode rather than in an interactive mode.
+It is a practice to run the master process in the detached mode rather than in an interactive mode.
 There are several ways to detach the master process from the terminal, such as `SCREEN`, `tmux`, and condor job as `local universe`.

-Here we detach the master process from the terminal with condor local job using a simple script `submit_makeflow_to_local_condor.sh`.
+Here we detach the master process from the terminal with condor local job.
+For this purpose, we utilize a simple script `submit_makeflow_to_local_condor.sh`.

      $ submit_makeflow_to_local_condor.sh fibonacci.makeflow